opendistro/for-elasticsearch-docs/docs/elasticsearch/rest-api-reference.md

 Parameter | Type | Description
 :--- | :--- | :---
-format | string | a short version of the Accept header, e.g. json, yaml node_id | list | A comma-separated list of node IDs or names to limit the returned information; use `_local` to return information from the node you're connecting to, leave empty to get information from all nodes actions | list | A comma-separated list of actions that should be returned.
-Leave empty to return all. detailed | boolean | Return detailed task information (default: false) parent_task | number | Return tasks with specified parent task id.
+format | string | a short version of the Accept header, e.g. json, yaml nodes | list | A comma-separated list of node IDs or names to limit the returned information; use `_local` to return information from the node you're connecting to, leave empty to get information from all nodes actions | list | A comma-separated list of actions that should be returned.
+Leave empty to return all. detailed | boolean | Return detailed task information (default: false) parent_task_id | string | Return tasks with specified parent task id (node_id:task_number).
 Set to -1 to return all. h | list | Comma-separated list of column names to display help | boolean | Return help information s | list | Comma-separated list of column names or column aliases to sort by